Arunteja27/Music_Application/README.md

 Array.h: An abstract container for data with overloaded operators.

 Controller.cc: Control object, controls the interaction of Songify with the View and it contains a playlist of the most currently searched for Songs.
+This is used for testing purposes.
 Controller.h

 Criteria.cc: Entity object, used to match user searches to matching Song objects.
 There are an additional three derived classes arranged in a diamond hierarchy, A_Criteria, C_Criteria, and AorC_Criteria.